Wild Swans | Jung Chang

 Her father's treatment led Chang to doubt Mao.
 She was sent to the countryside for education and thought reform by the peasants.
 Afterwards, she returned home and won a place at university.
 Shortly after she entered the university, Mao died.
 She was happy about his death and after her graduation, she won a scholarship to study in England.
 She left China and still lives in England to this day.

-My Verdict: I'm ashamed to admit that I really didn't know anything about China's history and the rise of Mao and Communism or the Cultural Revolution.
+I'm ashamed to admit that I really didn't know anything about China's history and the rise of Mao and Communism or the Cultural Revolution.
 This book taught me so much.
 Many of the scenes described were quite brutal and difficult to read at times.
 Mao and the Red Guards were not the great leaders they convinced themselves and the people that they were.
 The sheer extent of the brainwashing campaigns and rule by fear was astonishing and stunning.
 I was turning the pages and just asking the question, why?
 Why would you want to do these things to people?
 Especially your own people who you claim to be helping.
 Like with all megalomaniacal dictators, Mao feared his own people much more than any foreign state, and so he knew he had to keep them under control by any means necessary.
 It is estimated that over 30 million people died during Mao's reign, mostly from starvation.
 His cult still lives on, which is probably because not enough people have read this book!

 Posted 11.04.2021